…that I almost died for.

 Château de Cabran 2008 really took me by surprise, making me regret not having waited for a more suitable occasion for better appreciation.
 It had vibrant and complex tastes of both red fruit and bouquet – must have Syrah and Grenache in it, perhaps tidy bit of Viogner?? – had an elegant and lingering finish leaving kind of vanilla taste in the mouth.
 It’s been long time I last tasted Viogner wine so I’m not sure about it but anyhow, it was a very enjoyable drop for sure.
 As it was a gift, I have no idea about the wine and I shall thank Julien and ask him about the wine on his return.
 So I give this wine ♥♥♥♥.

-As for Terra, it wasn’t that bad, once again, for the price, and that’s why I keep coming back to it for a daily wine.
-It has the right degree of tannin and fruitiness, but no complexity or lingering finish, which seems to be an eternal problem for Turkish wines.
-However, the wine seemed to be a good pairing for my hamburg steak, lucky you, Terra!
+As for Terra, it wasn’t that bad, once again, for the price, and it’s a fruit-driven table wine with low tannins, but no complexity.
+However, it happened to pair well with my hamburg steak, lucky you, Terra!
 So I give this wine ♥♥♥

 Finally, here is the recipe.